 - Strategy – After hooking your audience with the benefits, explore specific plans for reaching those end goals.

 - Measurement – Accountability is everything.
 Show your audience how success will be measured.

 - Expectations – What’s the timeline for deliverables?
-What check points exist to ensure that you and your clients (or sales team) are on track to meet objectives?
+What checkpoints exist to ensure that you and your clients (or sales team) are on track to meet objectives?

 - Assumptions – The results you’re aiming for are always based on certain assumptions.
 No one has a crystal ball, meaning any number of roadblocks could crop up that prevent you from delivering expected results.
-Clearly explaining the assumptions on which you’ve calculated ROI and estimated specific deliverables provides a foundation for justifying unanticipated changes to the roadmap.
+Clearly explaining the beliefs on which you’ve calculated ROI and estimated specific deliverables provides a foundation for justifying unanticipated changes to the roadmap.

 - Additional Proof – The end of your sales strategy presentation is the time to present any other proof that helps you build your case.
 Industry-wide statistics that illustrate the benefits of using products or services like yours, social proof (testimonials, etc.), or even insights from case studies are all valuable for closing out your presentation.

 Resources for Building Effective Sales Strategy Presentations

 There are tons of valuable resources for building effective sales strategy presentations.
 Still, below we’ve identified a few handy resources for presentation templates, step-by-step presentation-building processes, and more.

 - Slide Team – For professional, visually appealing presentations, Slide Team offers various turn-key templates you can customize and populate with the company or client-specific data.